Do Berkey Filters Change Your pH Level?

 5. Add Reservoir Elements to your Berkey System

-Increase the alkalinity of your water during the purification process by adding reservoir elements to your Berkey system’s bottom reservoir.
+Increase the alkalinity of your water during the filtration process by adding reservoir elements to your Berkey system’s bottom reservoir.
 Mineral stones such as Maifan stones boost macronutrients while the bio-ceramic energy balls reduce contaminants, like Black Berkey filters.
 These reservoir elements are normally used in tandem and they help Black Berkey filters reduce more contaminants, which increases the pH even more and thus, increases alkalinity.